satiyaganes06/team-cyberX-Astro-NACSA/README.md

 📁 Repository Structure <br />
 - Frontend Code: Contains the mobile application code. <br />
-- Backend Code: Contains the backend API code. <br />
 - Architecture Diagram: Detailed architecture diagram and explanation video. <br />
 - APK: APK file of the mobile application.
-- Other: Additional project details and files.

 🚀 Getting Started <br />
 Follow these instructions to get a copy of the project up and running on your local machine. <br />